-Finally, if you are unable to come to Great Wave’s practice center but would like to begin exploring zazen on your own, you may find it useful to read the following books:
+Finally, if you are unable to come to Great Wave’s practice center (Myogenji Temple) but would like to begin exploring zazen on your own, you may find it useful to read the following books:

 The Driftwood Shrine: Discovering Zen in American Poetry by John Gendo Wolff, Roshi

 Everyday Zen: Love and Work by Charlotte Joko Beck, Roshi